biotec-io/javascript/react/README.md

   > Why? [`isMounted` is an anti-pattern][anti-pattern], is not available when using ES6 classes, and is on its way to being officially deprecated.

   [anti-pattern]: https://facebook.github.io/react/blog/2015/12/16/ismounted-antipattern.html

+## Changes over the original
+  - Permit import extraneous dependencies.
+  - Enable to use defaultProps for [GatsbyJS](https://www.gatsbyjs.org/) compatibility.
+  - Add **to** for using in anchors tags and anchor components.

 ## Translation